stdevPavelmc/mailad/CONTRIBUTING.md

 This is free software and you can use it without charges, but if you want to express your gratitude in monetary form here is how:

-Este es un software libre y puedes usarlo sin cargos, pero si quieres expresar tu gratitud en forma monetaria estamos agradecidos por ello:

 ### Top my cell phone up!

 That will allow me to stay online to develop & improve MailAD, my cell number is: **`(+53) 53 847 819`**, You can donate the amount you want.

-Tip: my service provider has promotions almost every other week that will duplicate any amount over USD $20.00!
+Tip: My service provider has promotions almost every other week that will duplicate any amount over USD $20.00!

 - The official top-up sites are this (you can also check www.etecsa.cu to verify them):
     - [Ding](https://www.ding.com)